LucLabarriere/light-projects.nvim/README.md

 ## Disclamer

-This project has only been slightly tested on Windows, MacOS and linux.
-If you find bugs, please open an issue!
-It is also at the early stages of development and is subject to changes in the future
+This project has been extensively tested on Linux, MacOS and Windows for my personal projects.
+However, if you find a bug or have a suggestion, please open an issue.

 ## Description